 You could choose to use a meal planning site yourself or do it the old-fashioned way with pen and paper.
 Whatever you choose, it’s always a good idea to set one specific time a week when you plan out your meals.
 Planning your meals can dramatically reduce your grocery bill, and in this study was shown to increase health as well as reduce weight.
 Once you’ve got your plan it’s time to pick your stores.

 Off to the Market

 So now is part of the food strategy where you take action.
 You’ve got your list, you’ve figured out how much you can spend, and now you have to decide which stores you want to shop at.
 Once again you have to go back to the list of questions you answered above.
 Certain stores will fit your needs best, and it is up to you to decide which ones.
 Don’t worry I’ve done the work for you.
 At the end of this post, there will be a link to my freebie “How to Eat Healthy and Not Go Broke”, this will give you a handy chart and some tips to help you out.

 Now you’re ready to start eating better food and not blowing the budget!
 If you have friends who you know have struggled with the challenge of saving money at the grocery store please share this article, the more people we can help the better.
 Happy shopping!
 And remember….deep breaths before you walk into Costco or Wal-Mart.

 Don’t forget to check out my video below with more tips on how to eat healthy on a budget!

-Click the image above to subscribe to Making It Home and get your free printable!
+Fill out the form below to subscribe to Making It Home and get your free printable!
 Never miss out on all our new content!